Patriots and Paws will have two fundraising fireworks booths this year, winning the lottery in both Anaheim and Huntington Beach.

 Here are our stats so far this year.

-Recently we were featured on OpenLine with Tamara Heide and wanted to share the audio with you, we thought you might like video to go with it, so one of our volunteers reached in to our archives and put this together, we hope you enjoy it.
+Early 2021, we were featured on OpenLine with Tamara Heide and wanted to share the audio with you, we thought you might like video to go with it, so one of our volunteers reached in to our archives and put this together, hoping you enjoy it.

 Spectrum News Channel 1, came out to learn all about Patriots and Paws, here is their story.